-The Department will hold Tailored Plan/PIHPs responsible for implementing Tailored Care Management within their regions.
+The Department hold Tailored Plans / LME/MCOs responsible for implementing Tailored Care Management within their regions.

-Tailored Plan/PIHPs will be accountable to the Department through the following mechanisms:
+Tailored Plans / LME/MCOs are accountable to the Department through the following mechanisms:

-- Contract with the Department: All required elements of the Tailored Care Management model reflected in this manual will be included in the contract between the Department and each Tailored Plan/PIHP.
-Tailored Plan/PIHPs will be responsible for both ensuring that their own staff adhere to the requirements and for overseeing the performance of the model at the AMH+ and CMA level. - Reporting requirements: Tailored Plan/PIHPs will be required to report data to the Department on a periodic basis, with encounter-level information on care management conducted at both the Tailored Plan/PIHP level and the AMH+, CMA, or CIN or Other Partner level. - Required elements in Tailored Plan/PIHP, AMH+, and CMA contracting: Tailored Plans/PIHPs must include all the required elements of Tailored Care Management in their contracts with
+- Contract with the Department: All required elements of the Tailored Care Management model reflected in this manual are included in the contract between the Department and each Tailored Plan / LME/MCO.
+Tailored Plans / LME/MCOs are responsible for both ensuring that their own staff adhere to the requirements and for overseeing the performance of the model at the AMH+ and CMA level. - Reporting requirements: Tailored Plans / LME/MCOs are required to report data to the Department on a periodic basis, with encounter-level information on care management conducted at both the Tailored Plan / LME/MCO level and the AMH+, CMA, or CIN or Other Partner level. - Required elements in Tailored Plan / LME/MCO, AMH+, and CMA contracting: Tailored Plans / LME/MCOs must include all the required elements of Tailored Care Management in their contracts with AMH+ practices and CMAs.
+Provider contract templates, including all sections and attachments, must be approved by the Department.